How To Calculate The Slope Of A Perpendicular Line

 Tip 1: Visualize the Lines: Always start by visualizing the lines.
 Draw a rough sketch of the original line and then imagine the line perpendicular to it.
 This visual representation will help you understand the relationship between their slopes.
 If the original line has a positive slope (rises from left to right), the perpendicular line will have a negative slope (falls from left to right), and vice versa.
 This simple visualization can prevent errors in your calculations.

-For instance, if you found the perpendicular slope to be -1/2 when the original slope was 2, multiply 2 * (-1/2) = -1.
+To give you an idea, if you found the perpendicular slope to be -1/2 when the original slope was 2, multiply 2 * (-1/2) = -1.
 This confirms that your calculation is correct.

 Tip 5: Understand Special Cases: Pay attention to special cases, such as horizontal and vertical lines.
 A horizontal line has a slope of 0, and a line perpendicular to it is vertical, having an undefined slope.
 Similarly, a vertical line has an undefined slope, and a line perpendicular to it is horizontal, having a slope of 0.
 Understanding these special cases will help you avoid common mistakes.